 Acceptance into the Peer Review program requires:

 - All Praxis Core (or alternate test scores) and Praxis II (if applicable to endorsement sought) successfully passed and scores submitted to Agency of Education.
 Please see testing requirements.
+In Response to COVID-19 Peer Review is temporarily waiving the Praxis Testing Requirements for acceptance into the program.
+All testing requirements must be met before receiving a recommendation for licensure.
+Failure to meet testing requirements may cause your application to be closed in the future.

 - A current resume - please include relevant teaching experience.